ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 ![](/assets/images/sw/opencm_ide/opencm_ide_123.png)

-Let us create a Sync Write packet data that we will send to each Dynamixel.
+Let us create a Sync Write packet data that we will send to each DYNAMIXEL.
 We will create a Sync Write packet data for the 0 location and another packet data to save the goal position and speed.

 ```c
 #define PACKET_LEN 12